 Utilization of the nursing process in giving care to adult and geriatric patients.
 Focus is on developing basic nursing skills as well as applying beginning physical assessment skills and therapeutic communication techniques.
 Simulated experiences and supervised practice of skills in the nursing laboratory.
-Clinical experiences in outpatient and extended and acute care inpatient facilities.
+Clinical experiences in extended and acute care inpatient facilities.
 First semester, five hours.
 Prerequisite: Formal Acceptance to Nursing Clinical Courses and Bio 304.
 Corequisite: Nu 203.

-Nu 203-Nursing Process: Beg Physical Assessment.
+Nu 203-Nursing Process: Beg Physical

-Focuses on developing basic skills to assess adult patients identifying normal and common abnormal findings.
+Development of basic skills in assessing adult patients identifying normal and common abnormal findings.
 Includes pediatric and geriatric adaptations for each body system.
 Simulated experiences and supervised practice of skills in the nursing laboratory.
 First semester, three hours.
 Prerequisite: Formal Acceptance to Nursing Clinical Courses.
 Corequisite: Nu 200.